luka-danger/luka-danger/README.md

 # Welcome to my GitHub Profile!

 <div align="justify">
-    I'm Nate, a Computer Science Student and Aspiring Software Engineer.
+    I'm Nate, a Computer Science student and aspiring Software Engineer.
 I'm passionate about problem solving, learning, and all things web technology.
     When I'm not busy studying for exams or writing code, I enjoy trail running and learning foreign languages.
 <br>
 <br>